daenvil/MCDatapacks/pages/vegancraft/acacia_gum.md

 {% include image/basic.html src="vegancraft/acacia_gum/screenshots/example.gif" alt="Example of stripping an acacia tree and how the gumballs drop from it" align="center" width="360" %}

+{% include comments/tip.html content="In conjunction with my <a href='ethical_textiles.html'>Ethical Textiles</a> datapack, this datapack allows you to craft vegan leather." %}

 ### Vegancraft

 This is a standalone datapack, but it is designed as a part of [Vegancraft](vegancraft.html), a collection of datapacks with the goal of making a vegan gamestyle possible in a vanilla-like way without missing any game features.

-As part of its integration in Vegancraft, this datapack includes the following additional features:
+When playing using the full Vegancraft datapack instead of the standalone Plant-based Foods datapack, the following features are enabled:

-- Two custom advancements.
+- Custom advancements.
 - Some xp will be awarded each time you get an acacia gumball.
 If using a Fortune III axe, the amount of xp per gumball is equivalent to that you would get by getting slimeballs by killing slimes.
-- In conjunction with my *[Ethical Textiles](ethical_textiles.html)* datapack, this datapack allows you to craft vegan leather.

-If, for any reason, you want to remove these features, you can use the command **<code>/function dnv.vegancraft:toggle</code>** to disable them.
-You can also use that command to turn them on again.

 ## Reasoning